Chicago Academic Medicine Program (CAMP)

 The Pritzker School of Medicine Experience in Research (PSOMER)

 Prtizker’s School of Medicine Experience in Research (PSOMER) is an eight-week residential research,education and mentoring experience at the University of Chicago.
-Participants in the program are rising college seniors or students rising into a post baccalaureate program, including students who come from disadvantaged backgrounds or underrepresented groups in health related sciences and medicine.
+One goal of the program is to increase engagement in medicine and STEM fields among highly talented students who come from low-income backgrounds, are first-generation in college, or are from health professional shortage areas.
 Students will participate in either basic science laboratories or clinical research projects throughout the duration of the program.
 The program concludes with a mandatory research presentation forum at the end of the summer.
 Weekly cluster groups will support the laboratory research work of each participant.
 These groups will explore medical and research ethics, health care disparities, statistics and research tools.
 Students will also receive mentorship and guidance from Pritzker Medical School students and staff.
 This includes advising sessions with Pritzker admissions officers and social events with Pritzker and University of Chicago summer research program students.

 Application Deadline January 29th